 Testing & Assessment

-ADHD Assessment
+Assessment

 Psychological Evaluation

-We provide Psychological Evaluation to adults and adolescents age 12 and up.
+We provide Psychological Evaluation to adults and children ages 6 and up.
 This type of assessment is conducted when there is a question about mental health issues that need the guidance of diagnostic clarification to assist with treatment planning and therapeutic interventions.
-Types of tests that might be included with this type of assessment include cognitive/Intellectual functioning, personality tests, and brief screening questionnaires completed by the client and/or others who know them well.
+Types of tests that might be included with this type of assessment include cognitive/intellectual functioning, personality tests, and brief screening questionnaires completed by the client and/or others who know them well.
 A thorough interview is always conducted in one or two sessions with the client and possibly other individuals who are able to provide relevant information for the assessment.
 Personality tests are usually completed in the office or under supervision if administered online.
 Brief questionnaires may be given or sent to the client to be completed and returned at the next meeting.

 What happens in an ADHD evaluation?